Fix Union Station

 Plan a dramatic new future for Union Station

-Union Station is a critical transportation asset, on par Midway Airport.
+Union Station is a critical transportation asset, on par with Midway Airport.

 Investing in a bold, and efficient, facility will pay dividends to the region just as a bold new airport terminal pays off.

-The design of the station, both its appearance and its function, must be fitting of a station used by more than a hundred thousand people every day.
+The design of the station - both its appearance and its function - must be fitting of a station used by more than a 100,000 people every day.

-The Master Plan released in 2012 provides a framework for improving and expanding Union Station.
+The 2012 Master Plan provides a framework for improving and expanding Union Station.

-Improvements have been made under the master plan, but stalled in recent years.
+Improvements have been made under the master plan, but progress stalled in recent years.

-A new western entrance is under construction.
-It will create a much needed flow along an east-west axis.
+A new western entrance is under construction, which will create a much needed flow along an east-west axis.

 A bolder vision, and a greater sense of urgency, are needed to move it forward quickly.